distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Instead, [portfolio-insured minting](https://distbit.xyz/insured-prediction-market-minting/) keeps each outcome claim isolated and moves diversification to an insurance provider's balance sheet.
 The provider issues undercollateralised claims for selected low-probability outcomes across a risk-assessed portfolio.
 Each claim pays one dollar when its market resolves to its associated outcome and zero under the alternative outcome, regardless of resolutions elsewhere, so different markets can resolve independently.

-The conditional-asset market remains separate and simply uses the insured outcome claim as collateral.
+Portfolio-insured outcome claims can support the conditional payout layer as long as each impact contract specifies a bounded payout range.
+In the conditional-market index design, the conditional-asset source market can use the same form of collateral; the self-contained design does not require that source market.
 The impact oracle takes `probability_a(t)` from the secondary-market price of the outcome-A claim, not the provider's fee-inclusive mint quote.
 Because the claims retain standard payoffs, the ordinary two-outcome decomposition applies without a cross-market multiplicity adjustment.

 Across a portfolio, insured minting can supply these claims without locking a separate fully collateralised dollar behind every low-probability outcome.
 It reduces the capital cost of betting against overpriced low-probability claims and therefore, ceteris paribus, improves their pricing accuracy.
-It also makes more outcome claims available as collateral for conditional impact contracts.
+It also makes more outcome claims available as collateral for conditional impact contracts and, when used, conditional-asset source markets.
 These improvements support a wider eligible probability band than the separately fully collateralised design, and reduce hedging costs.

-## Is this relevant to futarchy (decision-markets) or only to passive event markets?

-Long-duration event markets create the clearest demand for impact futures.
-An election, court judgment, war, or protocol upgrade may remain unresolved for months.
-Traders may want event-spread exposure during that period, while unrelated moves in the underlying asset add noise to an ordinary conditional position.

-Decision markets can instead choose a sufficiently short trading interval.
-MetaDAO, for example, describes a three-day conditional trading period.
-Over a short enough interval, exogenous asset-price movement is negligible relative to proposal-related repricing, so a trader can simply take an unhedged position in the conditional market they believe is wrong.
-Ceteris paribus, AI agents make this approximation more practical by analysing information and updating prices faster.

-Under those conditions, a dedicated impact future has no clear role.
-It becomes useful if evaluation must remain open long enough for unrelated asset movement to become material.
-It isolates the event spread during that longer pre-decision period, but it cannot continue after the decision makes one outcome unrealised, solve decision-selection bias, or make the counterfactual observable.

 If you found this interesting, have feedback or are working on something related, let's meet: [email: me@distbit.xyz](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)